-What does it mean for a wine or beer to be certified organic?
+What does it mean for alcohol to be certified organic?

-If a wine, beer, or hard cider is certified organic and bears the US Department of Agriculture (USDA) organic seal then it was grown, processed, and handled in accordance with the National Organic Program (NOP) standards.
+If alcohol is certified organic and bears the US Department of Agriculture (USDA) organic seal that means the crops used to make the product was grown, processed, and handled in accordance with the National Organic Program (NOP) standards.
 Often, alcoholic beverages are not certified as organic, but rather declare that the primary ingredient was grown organically.
 For example, it is common to see wines that are not certified organic with the green circle seal on the front, but state that they are "made with organic grapes."
 This means the grapes were grown to meet the federal organic standards, but that the processing and handling of the wine into the final product does not follow the organic standards.
-(Many wine producers opt out of the full certification because USDA organic regulations prohibits the addition of sulfites, and it can be difficult to achieve the same shelf stability and taste without additional sulfites.)
-To learn more, visit the USDA's webpage on organic wine.
+(Many wine producers opt out of the full certification because